 What does the school feel like?
 Get the SAS Campus Experience here.

 There’s a 1:1 iPad programme in the elementary school and a 1:1 MacBook air laptop programme in middle school, both of which are provided by the school; in high school there is a Bring Your Own Device programme.
 As well as teaching digital safety throughout the year, SAS runs an annual digital boot camp for all students.

 There’s no talk of STEM or STEAM at SAS, which have become popular educational buzzwords across Singapore.
 That doesn’t mean that there’s an absence of technology or innovation on campus.
 Quite the opposite.
 Through its 1:1 programme, SAS uses technology across the curriculum and has resources in its makerspaces and design labs to code and build.

 Also, SAS is constantly adapting its curriculum to reflect the changing demands of our digital age; for example, this year it added a new Reading, Writing, and Publishing in a Digital World high school course.
 Students also have the opportunity to study technology-specific Advanced Placement (AP) courses in computer science, engineering science, and robotics, as well as mobile app development, graphic design, and game design.

 Sport and the arts

 SAS has some impressive sporting facilities that support its strong whole-school sports programme.
-As required by the US curriculum, students learn skills in football, netball, basketball, tennis and many other team and individual sports in PE lessons and after-school clubs.
-They can also benefit from a more extensive sports programme that they would receive in their home country; there aren’t many schools in Singapore that can offer golf lessons or sessions on an outdoor high adventure ropes course as part of the PE curriculum.
+As required by the US curriculum, students learn skills in many team and individual sports in PE lessons and after-school clubs.
+They can also benefit from a more extensive sports programme than they would receive in their home country; there aren’t many schools in Singapore that can offer golf lessons or sessions on an outdoor high adventure ropes course as part of the PE curriculum.